bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 An unmatched parameter is a parameter passed to a component under test, which does not have an explicit `[Parameter]` parameter, but instead is captured by a `[Parameter(CaptureUnmatchedValues = true)]` parameter.

-In the follow examples, we will pass a unmatched parameter to the following component:
+In the follow examples, we will pass an unmatched parameter to the following component:

 [!code-csharp[UnmatchedParams](../../../samples/components/UnmatchedParams.cs#L10-L14)]